Providers must be credentialed through Magellan to provide, bill services

 If your practice includes interns who are not yet licensed or credentialed, keep in mind that they may not provide reimbursable services to Magellan members.

-The provider name on the claims must match the name of the person providing the service, and this person must be fully credentialed with Magellan.
+The provider name on a claim must match the name of the person providing the service, and this person must be fully credentialed with Magellan.
 When we note discrepancies between the two names, the case will be flagged for investigation.

 Magellan appreciates your being part of our network; keep those credentialing applications for new providers coming!